The latest: Canadian Stories 1st Prize

 Whistler Independent Book Awards 2016 Finalist

-I chose to self-published my book and did so with a great deal of advice and support.
+For Elise was self-published in order to include footnotes, pictures, and documentation.
 In March, 2016, the Manitoba Writer’s Guild newsletter announced the Inaugural Whistler Independent Book Award.
-I entered For Elise and as one of three finalists I attended the festival.
+I entered, and as one of three finalists attended the festival.
 It was a most rewarding experience.
-I thank Vivalogue Publishing Canada Ltd. for recognizing the talent of independent writers and their need for recognition.
+I thank Vivalogue Publishing Canada Ltd. for providing support and recognizing the talent of independent writers.

 Members of the Vancouver Chapter of the Canadian Authors’ Association selected the finalists according to four criteria: Ideas/Organization/Content, Style/Voice, Word Choice/Sentence Fluency and Conventions/Production Values.